RedFiveCode/WirelessTagSharp/README.md

 Wireless Sensor Tags are produced by Cao Gadgets LLC (https://www.wirelesstag.net) and monitor temperature, humidity, light etc.

-This project provides a C# API running on Windows to a subset of the available REST json endpoints, and an example console application to fetch and display temperature sensor information.
+This project provides a C# API running on Windows to a subset of the available REST json endpoints, an example console application to fetch and display temperature sensor information, and a WPF GUI application to display temperature and humidity information (Windows only).

 ## Scope
 This project provides a C# API to a subset of the available REST json endpoints.